 Ease of Setup/Portability

-The EX-3 was among the most time-consuming to set up of all the exercise bikes we tested.
+The EX-3 was among the most time-consuming to set up out of all the exercise bikes we tested.
 It came with tools and detailed instructions, and it took about 45 minutes to remove all of its packaging and complete the remaining assembly.
 Once assembled, it takes up the same amount of space as other upright models, although its heavier weight can make it a little awkward to move around.

-Once the EX-3 is assembled it is fairly easy to move around on firm, flat surfaces thanks to the integrated transport wheels.
+Once the EX-3 is assembled, it is fairly easy to move around on firm, flat surfaces thanks to the integrated transport wheels.
 That said, the 105 lb weight of the bike makes it a bit of a challenge to move up or down stairs, and we'd recommend getting the help of another person if you intend to do so.
-Like most other upright exercise bikes we tested, the EX-3 has a moderate size footprint.
+Like most other upright exercise bikes we tested, the EX-3 has a moderate-size footprint.
 Our test bike measured 54.5" L x 20" W x 55" H.

 — Jeremy Benson